LucaGiordano92/starter-academic/content/event/Systematic review/index.md

 ---
 title: The automation of systematic reviews: a casa study on ECMO support

 event: SISMEC
 event_url:

 location:
 address:
   street:
   city:
   region:
   postcode:
   country:

 summary: Speech speech on how to automate the drafting of systematic reviews
 abstract: "During the last years, systematic reviews in the literature have increased exponentially.
-For this reason it is necessary to identify and validate methods that can synthesize the evidence"
+For this reason it is necessary to identify and validate methods that can synthesize the evidence."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-09-16T14:00"
+date: "2021-09-16T14:00Z"
-# date_end: ""
+# date_end: "2030-06-01T15:00:00Z"
 all_day: false

 # Schedule page publish date (NOT talk date).